-The Beautiful Rostrevor
+The Beautiful Rostrevor Northern Ireland

-This place is also home to a beautiful Fairy Glen – a great walk for big and small!
+This place is also home to a beautiful Fairy Glen – a great walk for those big and small!

 A classic Irish Setting

-The village goes back to 1612 when Sir Edward Trevor married Rose Ussher, the Archbishop of Armagh’s daughter, who is said to have had the village named after her.
+The village dates back to 1612 when Sir Edward Trevor married Rose Ussher, the Archbishop of Armagh’s daughter, who is said to have had the village named after her.
 Earlier, in the sixteenth century, the village of Rostrevor was first known as Castle Rory or Castle Roe.